-Ultimately this unique complexity, lack of confidence and lack of certainty could limit the effectiveness of the incoming legislation, impose unnecessary costs on stakeholders and potentially limit future growth of the wind energy sector in Victoria.
+Ultimately this unique complexity, lack of confidence and lack of certainty could limit the effectiveness of the EP Act, impose unnecessary costs on stakeholders and potentially limit future growth of the wind energy sector in Victoria.
 Changes to the regulatory environment also present an opportunity to improve consistency across the Victorian WEF industry, further supporting industry certainty and community confidence.
 At present, several operating WEFs operate with planning approval permits that include a range of different standards and planning permit noise conditions that are not consistent.

-The effect of the incoming EP Regulations on key stakeholder groups is outlined in the following sections.
+The effect of the EP Regulations on key stakeholder groups is outlined in the following sections.

-2.2.1 Low community confidence resulting in complaints and disputes
+2.2.1 Need for community confidence resulting in complaints and disputes

 Community confidence in the regulation of windfarm noise is an important issue for the sector.
-The National Wind Farm Commissioner (NWFC) has made repeated recommendations for greater stakeholder consultation, to support transparency and confidence.72 This includes for example:
+Australian Energy Infrastructure Commissioner (AEIC) - formerly the National Wind Farm Commissioner (NWFC) - has made repeated recommendations for greater stakeholder consultation, to support transparency and confidence.77 This includes for example: